scylladb/scylladb/docs/reference/glossary.rst

     Replication Factor (RF)
       The total number of replica nodes across a given cluster.
 An :abbr:`RF (Replication Factor)` of 1 means that the data will only exist on a single node in the cluster and will not have any fault tolerance.
 This number is a setting defined for each keyspace.
 All replicas share equal priority; there are no primary or master replicas.
 An RF for any table, can be defined for each :abbr:`DC (Data Center)`.
 See :doc:`Fault Tolerance </architecture/architecture-fault-tolerance>`.

+    Repair Based Node Operations (RBNO)
+      :abbr:`RBNO (Repair Based Node Operations)` is an internal ScyllaDB mechanism that uses repair to synchronize data between the nodes in a cluster instead of using streaming.
+RBNO significantly improve database performance and data consistency.

+      RBNO is enabled by default for a subset node operations.
+      See :doc:`Repair Based Node Operations </operating-scylla/procedures/cluster-management/repair-based-node-operation>` for details.

     Shard
       Each Scylla node is internally split into *shards*, an independent thread bound to a dedicated core.
       Each shard of data is allotted CPU, RAM, persistent storage, and networking resources which it uses as efficiently as possible.